Enable Fractional Scaling in Ubuntu: A Step-by-Step Guide

 How to turn on or off fractional scaling in Ubuntu Linux

 As described above, by default, Ubuntu Linux comes with two scaling options: 100% and 200%.
-Most devices, including those with 4k or HiDPI, may work with the default scaling options.
+Most devices, including those with 4k or high-resolution (HiDPI) screens, may work well with the default scaling options.

-In the Settings app, click on the Displays tile.
+In the Settings app, click the Displays tile.

 To disable, toggle back to the Off position.